Katarni/dots/README.md

 note that u should change dirs (there r hiding somewere in configs)

+## nvim
+this nvim config propably will go through dotfiles, so, maybe it should not be here

 ## TODO
 - [ ] widgets
 - [x] nvim config